dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/with-cache-throughput.png)

-So a quick-and simple `bpftrace` one-liner was able to get us pretty far towards resolving this problem!
+So a quick-and simple `bpftrace` one-liner was able to get pretty far towards resolving this problem!

-Following this incident, the idea of making it easier to perform this type of investigation with a bespoke tool came about.
-One of my colleagues[^4] pointed me towards `mctop`, and suggested I try to re-implement it in eBPF.
+Following this incident, the idea of making it easier to perform this type of investigation with a bespoke tool came about[^4], and it was suggested to try and re-implement `mctop` in eBPF.
 This is what the remainder of this report will focus on.

 [^4]: Jason Hiltz-Laforge and Scott Francis, put the idea in my head.
 Jason had
       suggested it to Scott, attempting to "nerd-snipe"[@xkcd-356] him, but Scott